 - The plugin includes an option to automatically hide password protected products and categories from the navigation menu.

-How to use the plugin
+How to use the password protected categories plugin

 You don’t need to password protect any sub-categories or products within the category as this will all happen automatically.
-If you like, you can add links to your password protected category – for example to the header, navigation menu or within a page.
+If you like, you can add links to your password protected category.
+For example to the header, navigation menu or within a page.
 Or you can keep the address private and just give it to your members.

 Next, give the password to your members and your members-only WooCommerce store will be complete.